Navigating Mental Health Therapy for Deaf Individuals

 Mixed hearing loss may cause self-esteem and image issues, depression and anxiety, or isolation.
 If you already had these conditions before, then your degree of hearing loss might make them more pronounced.
 Counseling can help you talk about issues such as hearing issues in the healthiest way possible.

 At some point, you may feel uncomfortable with your counselor’s line of questioning when it comes to your ear health.
+It’s especially hard for children — on top of being a deaf adolescent, having to go to a medical clinic can be intimidating.
 You may be overwhelmed by reliving parts of your trauma that may have called presbycusis and the need for power tools, hearing protection, or cochlear surgery and cochlear implants for brain damage prevention.
 If this happens, let them know.
 After all, their goal is to help you develop healthier mental and emotional health despite struggling with hearing nerve issues.

 People who can’t hear sounds need help.